-Reducing the cost of capital is a particularly relevant consideration if you take into account the specific loan-agreements in which investors tend to demand the incorporation of Rating Triggers.
-For the most part, Rating Triggers will be incorporated into loan agreements if the borrower (issuer) is in financial difficulties and is unable to raise capital in ordinary ways.
-In these situations, lenders will tend to use their excess power over the borrower to demand contractual protection for their claims.
-Such contractual protection can be in the form of a Rating Trigger.
-In the case of such issuer, that is in financial difficulties, the importance of reducing the cost of capital is critical, and the use of Rating Triggers seems reasonable.
-The lower grade an issuer has, the more tangible the fear of a downgrade.
-Moreover, the more financially distressed an issuer is, the bigger the risk of default.
-Therefore, it is only reasonable for an investor in such conditions to demand a more powerful contractual protection of its claims.
-Since the borrower is in financial difficulties and is having trouble raising capital, he will aspire to achieve the lowest cost of capital.
-It is important from a profitability point of view and for the assurance of his ability to repay the loan.
-This is of course efficient also from the aggregated point of view, since allowing access to capital for financially-distressed-issuers provides them a chance to recuperate and "get back to business", literally.
+Reducing the cost of capital is a particularly relevant consideration when taking into account the specific loan agreements in which investors tend to demand the incorporation of rating triggers.
+For the most part, rating triggers will be incorporated into loan agreements if the borrower (issuer) is in financial difficulties and is unable to raise capital in ordinary ways.
+In these situations, lenders will tend to use their position of power over the borrower to demand contractual protection for any claims that may arise, and a rating trigger can serve as a form of such contractual protection.
+For an issuer experiencing financial difficulties, reducing the cost of capital is critically important, and the use of rating triggers seems reasonable.
+The lower the grade an issuer has, the more tangible the fear of a downgrade.
+Moreover, the more financially distressed an issuer is, the greater the risk of default.
+Therefore, under such circumstances, it is only reasonable for an investor to demand greater contractual protection of its claims.
+The borrower, facing financial difficulties and having trouble raising capital, seeks to reduce the cost of capital as much as possible, as capital costs affect the borrower’s profitability and ability to repay the loan.
+Mechanisms for reducing investors’ risk is also efficient in the aggregate, as giving financially distressed issuers access to capital offers them some financial stability, thus enabling them to, literally, “get back to business.”

 The Dark Side of Rating Triggers

-As shown up until now, the use of Rating Triggers as a supervision and signaling tool is greatly beneficial.
-Having said that, the other side of the coin is the disproportionate risk that these mechanisms can cause issuers and investors.
-Rating Triggers can serve as a harmless means for repricing and assuring one's claims by demanding a new debt settlement or an increase in interest level.

-Yet, Rating Triggers can also be used as a powerful and disruptive measure.
-Measures that might cause the collapse of the issuer by a mere downgrade, and thus endangering not only the issuer but also other investors and creditors.
-This contractual tool can escalate any downgrade already suffered by the issuer by increasing the pressure on him.
-Such pressure might eventually lead to greater financial deterioration.
+As discussed above, the use of rating triggers as a supervision and signaling tool is highly beneficial.
+However, these rating trigger mechanisms can also pose a disproportionate level of risk to issuers and investors.
+Undeniably, rating triggers can serve as a harmless means for repricing and assuring a party’s claims by demanding a new debt settlement or an increase in interest levels.
+However, rating triggers can also be used as a powerful and disruptive measure that could cause the collapse of the issuer by a mere downgrade, thus endangering not only the issuer but also other investors and creditors.
+Activating the contractual tool of a rating trigger can escalate any downgrade already suffered by the issuer by increasing the pressure the issuer faces, which could then lead to further financial deterioration.